hessashamnad/Data-Science-2020/README.md

 <li>What is the most popular degree mentioned under Minimum Qualifications?

 ## Result
-The final results can be found in the post on medium.
+The final results can be found in the post on [Medium](https://medium.com/@hessa.shamnad/what-it-takes-to-be-a-googler-fef45b137d81).

 ## Licensing, Authors, Acknowledgements
 Credit to Kaggle for providing the data set